kamilazdybal/python-for-academics/README.md

 ## Video tutorials & Jupyter notebooks

-Below, you'll find links to each individual video.
-You can pick any one you'd like first!
+Below, you'll find links to all videos and the associated Jupyter notebooks.
+You can pick any topic you'd like first!

 ![Screenshot](thumbnail/python-for-academics-videos-1-20.png)